April 30, 2021

 3 Things Every Hospitality Operator Needs to Know About Re-Opening

 It’s no surprise that COVID-19 continues to disrupt brands and businesses across all sectors, but the hospitality industry has been particularly battered by the new realities brought upon by the pandemic.
-A sudden and drastic drop in tourism and travel, fearful customers wary of dining indoors, and an uncertain outlook regarding the future of events rob operators of sleep as they seek guidance on how to proceed.
+With cities all over the United States re-opening travel, restaurants and bars, operators are now faced with huge challenges in hiring back staff from pre-COVID times, and dealing with the pressure of meeting expectations from eager visitors with ever changing restrictions.
+While COVID is long from over, customers still remain wary of dining indoors and interacting unnecessarily with staff.
+An uncertain outlook regarding the future rob operators of sleep as they seek guidance on how to proceed, and tools to help them re-open under unique circumstances.

 The landscape is ever-changing, but a few key insights have emerged that can serve as beacons to hospitality brands as they navigate the re-opening phase.